flarehotspot/sdk-utils/core/sdk/docs/content/docs/api/plugin-api.md

 # PluginApi

 ## Overview
+The `PluginApi` provides access to methods used to manipulate system accounts, network devices, theme configuration, user sessions and payment system.
+Each plugin is provided with an instance of `PluginApi`, the root interface of our SDK.

 When the plugin is first loaded into the system, the system looks for the `Init` function of the plugin's `main` package.
 The `PluginApi` object is then passed to the init function.
 From here, you can start configuring the routes and components of your plugin.
 An example of a plugin's init function: